 Commencement exercises are held at least once a year.
-Upon graduation, all students who are current with their financial obligation to the school shall receive their diploma and have the option to participate in the graduation ceremony.
+Upon graduation, all students who are current with their financial obligation to the school shall receive their diploma.

 VETERANS' EDUCATION BENEFITS

 Prior Credit for Education and Training

 All VA beneficiaries are required to disclose prior postsecondary school attendance, military education and training, and provide official transcripts for such education and training.
 The student is responsible for ensuring that all transcripts are submitted to the school.
 The school is responsible for evaluating official written transcripts of previous education and experience, granting credit where appropriate, notifying the student, and shortening the program certified accordingly.